netgen/ezplatform-sylius/README.md

 When installing and activating eZ Publish legacy administration interface, be sure to activate the `EzSyliusBundle` after `EzPublishLegacyBundle`.

-To activate support for Sylius Product field type in legacy administration interface, activate `ngsyliusproduct` legacy extension in your INI files, regenerate legacy autoloads and clear legacy caches.
+To activate support for Sylius Product field type in legacy administration interface, activate `ezsylius` legacy extension in your INI files, regenerate legacy autoloads and clear legacy caches.

 ## Access the eZ Platform admin interface